-If you have any interest in this world, I have several ebooks on the subject on my smashwords site, as well as the script for a film I wrote about the First Generation.
+If you have any interest in this world, I have several ebooks on the subject on Smashwords and Amazon, as well as the script for a film I wrote about the First Generation.

 I didn’t realize there was a controversy about the origins of the term “hip hop” in the media until Michael Holman contacted me via facebook.
 Michael was part of the original downtown scene that included Jean Michel Basquiat and Fab Five Freddy.
 He’d just started managing the New York City Breakers when I first met him.
 The picture of him and me with Phase 2 and Stephen Crichlow was taken around this time at my birthday party at Lucky Strike.
 I wanted to get his crew into my film Beat Street, so I introduced Michael to Harry Belafonte.
 At that first meeting, Michael made a pitch to be the director of Beat Street.
 Both Harry and I felt though, that he was too inexperienced for a multi-million dollar project, but Harry liked him and signed him on as an associate producer.
 Who knows what might have happened though because the arrival of Andrew Davis as director signaled the demise of my script, although my original story is available on smashwords.com so any interested parties can dream with me about what might have been.
 I wonder if Michael even ever read it?
 Maybe he’s just the guy to go to back to Hollywood and get it done finally in time for the 50th anniversary of the birth of hip hop.